Carlos Correa Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The 6.9 strikeouts per nine innings compiled by the Nationals pitching staff ranks last in the league.
+- The pitching staff for the Nationals has a collective seven K/9, the worst in MLB.

-- The Nationals have a 4.50 team ERA that ranks 18th among all league pitching staffs.
+- The Nationals have the 15th-ranked team ERA among all league pitching staffs (4.37).

-- Nationals pitchers combine to give up 22 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Nationals pitchers combine to surrender 23 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Williams makes the start for the Nationals, his fourth of the season.
-He is 1-1 with a 3.52 ERA and nine strikeouts through 15 1/3 innings pitched.
+- Kuhl (0-1) gets the starting nod for the Nationals in his fourth start of the season.
+He has an 8.59 ERA in 14 2/3 innings pitched, with nine strikeouts.

-- In his most recent time out on Friday, the righty threw five innings against the Cleveland Guardians, giving up one earned run while surrendering four hits.
+- His last time out was on Saturday against the Cleveland Guardians, when the righty threw 4 2/3 innings, surrendering five earned runs while allowing seven hits.

-- The 30-year-old has an ERA of 3.52, with 5.3 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .254 batting average against him.
+- The 30-year-old has amassed an ERA of 8.59, with 5.5 strikeouts per nine innings, in three games this season.
+Opponents have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.